NonsoTheTechGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 12. Combination

-Create a script that prints all possible combinations of two letters, except oo.
+Create a script that prints all possible combinations of two letters, except `oo`.

-Letters are lower cases, from a to z
+- Letters are lower cases, from `a` to `z`
-One combination per line
+- One combination per line
-The output should be alpha ordered, starting with aa Do not print oo
+- The output should be alpha ordered, starting with `aa`
+- Do not print `oo`
-Your script file should contain maximum 64 characters
+- Your script file should contain maximum 64 characters

 ```
 julien@ubuntu:/tmp/0x03$ echo $((26 ** 2 -1))
 675